Openiva/GulpLiveServer/README.md

 # AllinOne Gulp Live Server
 This is a full Gulp live server, Sass processor and css minifier in one.

-# New in 1.1.4
-Folder structure are auto-generated upon download from npm.
+The Folder structure are auto-generated upon download from npm.

 # Usage
 ### Install using